 Brian’s had a hard time of it ever since he moved away from Martha’s Vineyard.
 He was born there and all his family (except his parents and sister) is there (I think he’s got about a million cousins on the island) which is why he’s felt so lost since he came to Vermont.

 I don’t know this for sure but I think he latched onto Faye on the rebound after breaking up with his girlfriend on the Vineyard.
 He likes Faye a lot but you know how ferocious she is and how smart she is.
-I’ve heard guys say that that kind of scares.
+I’ve heard guys say that that kind of scares them.

 Anyway, Brian’s been fighting with his father for months now over where (and if) he’s going to go to college.
 Faye’s been terrific about listening to him but she’s pretty blunt that Brian should just do what he really wants to do and just tell his father that.